tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 delegated credentials sent as extensions to any other certificate.

-The algorithm and expected_cert_verify_algorithm fields MUST be of a type advertised by the client in the "signature_algorithms" extension.
-A delegated credential MUST NOT be negotiated otherwise, even if the client advertises support for delegated credentials.
+The algorithm and expected_cert_verify_algorithm fields MUST be of a type advertised by the client in the "signature_algorithms" extension and are considered invalid otherwise.
+Clients that receive invalid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.

 ### Client authentication